jcmullwh/image_project/README.md

 - Transcript JSON: `<image.log_path>/<generation_id>_transcript.json` with keys:
   - `generation_id`, `seed`, `selected_concepts`, `steps`, `image_path`, `created_at`
   - When context injection is enabled, the transcript also includes a `context` object (structured metadata keyed by injector name).
+  - The transcript includes a `blackbox_scoring` object (when enabled, includes score/selection metadata).

 ## How to run